Essential Commercial Garage Door Maintenance Tips

 3. Examining Door Panels and Seals

-The condition of your door panels also plays a significant role in maintaining your commercial garage doors.
-Over time, panels can become dented or damaged, affecting the door’s overall functionality.
-During an inspection, a technician will check for any visible damage and recommend repair or replacement if necessary.
+The condition of your door panels is crucial for maintaining the functionality of your commercial garage doors.
+Over time, panels may become dented or damaged, affecting performance.
+During an inspection, a technician will:

 4. Testing Door Balance